Friends’ Dances

 B2

 The “three ladies triple grand chain” figure was originated by Rod Linnell and used in his Long Pond Chain square dance.
-To do the figure, three ladies make a 3 handed right-hand star.
+To do the figure, those going forward in the courtesy turn make a 3 handed right-hand star.
 They pass in front of their current gent and one gent more to do a courtesy turn with the third gent they meet.
 (Note that for couples 1 and 2 the “current gent” is not their partner, but the neighbor with whom they did the do si do.)
-Two more chains done the same way will bring you back where you started.
+This is the same figure that Pat Shaw used (with five couples) for Levi Jackson Rag.
+In B1, two more chains done the same way bring you back where you started.

 The figures of this dance fit to a standard 64-count tune.
 The do-si-do takes 8 counts.
 The circle 6 goes all the way round and takes a full 16 counts, so it begins partway through the first A-part of the tune and ends partway through the second A-part.
 The triple grand chain uses 24 counts, ending after the first B-part.
 The half promenade (8) and the half right and left through (8) fit into the second B-part.